-But over the past few years, physicians have come to recognize and better understand another form of heart attack.
+Over the past few years, physicians have come to recognize and better understand this form of heart attack.
 This unusual type of heart attack does not involve rupturing plaques or blocked blood vessels.
 It is called takotsubo cardiomyopathy, or stress cardiomyopathy.
 Japanese doctors, who were the first to describe this condition, named it “takotsubo” because during this disorder, the heart takes on a distinctive shape that resembles a Japanese pot used to trap an octopus.
-The disorder was commonly believed to be caused by sudden emotional stress, such as the death of a child, and to be far less harmful than a typical heart attack.
+Takotsubo cardiomyopathy was commonly believed to be caused by sudden emotional stress, such as the death of a child, and to be far less harmful than a typical heart attack.
 For that reason, some had also labeled this condition “broken-heart syndrome.”

 A study in the September 3, 2015 issue of The New England Journal of Medicine reports on the work of an international collaboration of physicians from the United States and Europe that studied 1,750 patients with takotsubo cardiomyopathy.
 Interestingly, 90% of these cases occurred in women, and the women in this study were an average of 67 years old.
 The most common triggers of stress cardiomyopathy were physical (such as lung problems or infections), and the next most common cause was an emotional “shock.”
 But in a substantial proportion of patients, there was no trigger that could be identified.